material-motion/material-motion/specifications/directors.md

       }
     }

 **State changes**.
+A Director may be the hub of many different types of state changes.

-A typical state change is the reversal of a Transition midway through.
+One type of state change is the reversal of a Transition's direction.

-    function onTransitionEvent(transition) {
+    function onStateChange(transition) {
       transaction = Transaction()
       if transition.direction == ToTheRight {
         // Register incoming Intentions